tonikelope/coronapoker/docs/TESTING.md

    rejects overlap between timing classes and any mismatch among the Java catalog, CLI `ValidateSet`, certification profiles and this document.
-10. Run the scenario directly through the public launcher with at least two seeds, then `certify.cmd -Mode quick` if included there, and finally an unmodified `certify.cmd` before treating the change as releasable.
+10. Run the scenario directly through the public launcher with at least two seeds, then `certify.cmd -Mode quick` if included there, `certify.cmd -Mode fast` for complete breadth and `certify.cmd -Mode stress` for a release.
     Keep bot statistical quality separate unless bot AI/evaluation changed.

 ## Scope boundary